dvansoye/Git-Obsidian/prompt-portfolio/prometheusPrompt.md

 Use the concept of Shannon's Entropy Model to prioritize which online content to surface.
 I'm looking for content that is unique and informative.
 As much as possible, find articles that are high entropy and low noise.
 Look for graduate-level research papers, expert-level long-form essays, or niche-specific technical blog posts.

+Before you finalize your list, you must review our current conversation history and discard any URL that has already been recommended.
+Your final list must contain only new, unique links.

 # Reference

 Use the following information to guide your search for content that is correlated with my current goals and has high entropy.